yongjiexue88/LearningAier/backend/README.md

 ```

 Update the frontend auth/data layer to use Firebase SDKs and call the new Express endpoints via `VITE_API_BASE_URL`.

+## TODO

+- Reintroduce the note editor image upload/insert flow (upload to Cloud Storage and inject a markdown image link).

 ## Legacy Supabase Artifacts